chainer/chainercv/docs/source/reference/links.rst

 Feature Extraction
 ------------------

-Feature extraction links share a common method :meth:`predict` to extract features from images.
+Feature extraction models can be used to extract feature(s) given images.
-For more details, please read :func:`VGG16Layers.predict`.

 .. toctree::